marykolbas/playful-plants/design-plan/design-journey.md

 ![Admin View Sketch 3](/design-plan/adminsketch3.jpeg)

 I itterated my sketch for the admin view slightly so now the delete button is in the upper right corner of the catalog entry box.
 It is one of Tom's goals to be able to delete entries, and this was previously not designed.
 By putting it in the top right, it mimics a "close browser" button.
 Additionally, the filter form only includes play type, since this is the feature Tim would want to filter data by.
+I have also decided to add a navigation bar for Tom that has links to the consumer view and admin view.
+This navigation bar is displayed on all pages when the user that is logged in is an admin.
+Otherwise, there is not a navigation bar.

 ![Admin View Add Form](/design-plan/admin_addform.jpg)